zdsman/fsgrp-api-v2/README.md

 ### Add User to a Group
-Add a user to a group and provision one or more assignments.
+Add a user to a group and request the provisioning of one or more assignments for the user.
 The user may already be part of the group in which case only assignmens will provisioned.
 Assignment provisioning is idempotent and will be regenerated.

 The assignment provisioning is asyncrounous and may be denied.
 In this case, the API return successfully without any indication of the provisioning process.